+Did you know that hydrated and being happy go hand in hand?
 Did you know if you are irritated, confused, tired, constipated, have strong food cravings or a headache you may be dehydrated?
 When your body does not have what it needs, it lets you know.
 Of course there can be other factors, but drinking water is a simple, cheap and easy way to feel better mentally and physically.
 We all have a “stress threshold” of how much we feel like we can handle on a given day.
 Being dehydrated can lower your ability to handle stressors and can leave you feeling run down.
 Drinking water could improve your mood, help you feel better physically and may help you lose weight.

 How Much?
 If you hardly drink water, try drinking 1 extra water bottle per day than your average.
 Congratulate yourself each time you drink any amount more of water.
 You are helping your body!